telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 The [HTML5 ASP.NET WebForms Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/overview%}) is a server-side wrapper of the __HTML5 Viewer__, suitable for ASP.NET WebForms applications.
 The control renders the HTML elements and the JavaScript methods required for initializing the HTML5 Viewer JavaScript widget.
 The ReportSource property of the HTML5 ASP.NET WebForms ReportViewer control is of type [Telerik.ReportViewer.Html5.WebForms.ReportSource](/reporting/api/Telerik.ReportViewer.Html5.WebForms.ReportSource) :

    + The *report description string* is obtained from the [Telerik.ReportViewer.Html5.WebForms.ReportSource.Identifier](/reporting/api/Telerik.ReportViewer.Html5.WebForms.ReportSource#Telerik_ReportViewer_Html5_WebForms_ReportSource_Identifier) property, which accepts a string.
 The string can be a path to a TRDP or TRDX file, an assembly qualified name of a report class or custom information provided in a string.
-For example:(__Identifier="./DashboardReport.trdp")__ or (__Identifier="Telerik.Reporting.Examples.CSharp.BarcodesReport, CSharp.ReportLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null__ ").
+For example:(__Identifier="./DashboardReport.trdp"__) or (__Identifier="Telerik.Reporting.Examples.CSharp.BarcodesReport, CSharp.ReportLibrary, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null"__).

    + Report parameters' values are obtained from the [ReportSource.Parameters](/reporting/api/Telerik.ReportViewer.Html5.WebForms.ReportSource#Telerik_ReportViewer_Html5_WebForms_ReportSource_Parameters) property - the *client parameters*.